2022 Child Discipleship Forum Speakers

 Contact us at email@example.com

 The Child Discipleship Forum has been organized by Awana.
 To many in North America, Awana is known as a “mid-week ministry” to children and youth.
-The reality is that Awana is a leader in global child and youth discipleship in 122 countries in a variety of curricula and leader equipping networks.
-Awana partners with ministries like Compassion International, World Vision, and numerous denominations in over 65,000 churches (11,400 of them in North America) engaging 4.7 million children and students weekly.
+The reality is that Awana is a leader in global child and youth discipleship in 134 countries in a variety of curricula and leader equipping networks.
+Awana partners with ministries like Compassion International, World Vision, and numerous denominations in over 68,000 churches, engaging more than 5 million children and students weekly.